yakushabb/flathub-notes/freedesktop.md

 Freedesktop runtime **25.08** and related runtimes provide [libusb/libusb](https://gitlab.com/freedesktop-sdk/freedesktop-sdk/-/blob/release/25.08/elements/components/libusb.bst).
-It is no longer necessary to compile this module, unless the project requires a specific version or configuration of this dependency.
+In most cases, you don't need to build this module separately, unless your project requires a specific version or a custom configuration.

 **libsecret**

 Freedesktop runtime **25.08** and related runtimes provide [gnome/libsecret](https://gitlab.com/freedesktop-sdk/freedesktop-sdk/-/blob/release/25.08/elements/components/libsecret.bst).
-It is no longer necessary to compile this module, unless the project requires a specific version or configuration of this dependency.
+In most cases, you don't need to build this module separately, unless your project requires a specific version or a custom configuration.

 **taglib**

 Freedesktop runtime **25.08** and related runtimes provide [taglib/taglib](https://gitlab.com/freedesktop-sdk/freedesktop-sdk/-/blob/release/25.08/elements/components/taglib.bst).
-It is no longer necessary to compile this module, unless the project requires a specific version or configuration of this dependency.
+In most cases, you don't need to build this module separately, unless your project requires a specific version or a custom configuration.

 **fmtlib**

 Freedesktop runtime **25.08** and related runtimes provide [fmtlib/fmt](https://gitlab.com/freedesktop-sdk/freedesktop-sdk/-/blob/release/25.08/elements/components/fmtlib.bst).
-It is no longer necessary to compile this module, unless the project requires a specific version or configuration of this dependency.
+In most cases, you don't need to build this module separately, unless your project requires a specific version or a custom configuration.

 **Other Modules**